Mining companies rush to shield indigenous communities from coronavirus

 “It is true that the ‘brand’ of mining has suffered in recent years,” he said.
 “When we talk about safety these days we talk about zero harm so it does go beyond ‘accidents’ to thinking about health and wellbeing.”

-In Canada, Ojibway Chief Duncan Michano of the Pic River First Nation said Barrick Gold (ABX.TO) continued to pay workers at its Hemlo mine after the First Nation locked down its Ontario community for several weeks in April to protect it from the pandemic.
+In Canada, Ojibway Chief Duncan Michano of the Pic River First Nation said Barrick Gold continued to pay workers at its Hemlo mine after the First Nation locked down its Ontario community for several weeks in April to protect it from the pandemic.

 But community members who lived off the reserve and worked at the mine were upset not to be offered the same option to stay home without losing pay, he said.